curlyLasagna/OTS-Student-Documentation/docs/about.md

 # About

 I created this guide to make it easy to reference when you're out and about.
-It's mobile friendly and pretty 🥰
+It's mobile friendly and pretty 🥰.
+Hopefully you find this guide useful.

 This guide was made using MkDocs, which uses [Python Markdown](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown/)